-For reporting purposes, the fund's portfolio turnover rate is calculated by dividing the value of purchases or sales of portfolio securities for the fiscal year, whichever is less, by the monthly average value of portfolio securities the portfolio owned during the fiscal year.
+For reporting purposes, a fund's portfolio turnover rate is calculated by dividing the value of purchases or sales of portfolio securities for the fiscal year, whichever is less, by the monthly average value of portfolio securities the fund owned during the fiscal year.
 When making the calculation, all securities whose maturities at the time of acquisition were one year or less ("short-term securities") are excluded.

 A 100% portfolio turnover rate would occur, for example, if all portfolio securities (aside from short-term securities) were sold and either repurchased or replaced once during the fiscal year.
-The fund does not expect that its portfolio turnover rates will exceed 100% in any given year, a turnover rate lower than that of most non-index mutual funds.